-A garden overlooking San Francisco Bay, designed by Victor Amador.
+A private garden (with public access) at Richmond Point overlooking San Francisco Bay, designed by Victor Amador.
 Its snaking paths are visible on the satellite image if you zoom in on the location map below.

 This is by far my most personal piece of art.
 Working in concrete for over 26 years and giving the client exactly what they want opposed to being given complete freedom to create something unique, well, this garden is an example of what can be done with a little trust in the designers eye.
 Love of the work was behind every move I made.